 What is Selection Criteria and why is it important?

 Your aim when answering the Selection Criteria questions, is to convince the reader that you have the skills, knowledge and experience to undertake the requirements of the role.
-The person reading your application, will decide whether to short-list you based on your responses to the Selection Criteria and your ability to persuade the reader that you have the required capabilities to do the job,
+The person reading your application, will decide whether to short-list you based on your Selection Criteria answers.
+If your responses are not well written, you will not get the job.

 About Desirable Criteria